 Be careful: once the transaction is closed, you will not be able to modify it.
 This is why some companies do not close their transactions until the end of their accounting period.

 As you can see in the screenshot of the "Accounting View" tab of the invoice, the state is "Confirmed", and there is not any "Accounting Transaction Lines" yet.
-To start the transaction, browse the “Action” menu on top of the page and click on the line "Journalise Transaction"
+To start the transaction, click on the line "Journalise Transaction" on the sidebar, then you will see on the next page, this will create the first accounting lines .

 Before trying to go further in the accounting process, we will analyse what changes occurred on the invoice document after we journalised transaction.

-First, as you can see in red on the screenshot, the state has changed from "Confirmed" to "Journalised".
+First, as you can see highlighted on the screenshot, the state has changed from "Confirmed" to "Journalised".
 This means that ERP5 has created some accounting lines for your transaction.

-Note: It can take up to 5 minutes until the accounting lines have been created.
+Note: It can take up to 5 minutes for the accounting lines to be created.
 You might have to refresh the page, if you don't see the accounting lines.

 Note that a transaction can be modified as long as it is at "Journalised" state.